Research that is free to access for all investors. Companies commission these providers to write research about them.

 Goldplat* (GDP LN) – Update shows slow progress | Herencia Resources (HER LN) – Peter Reeve takes over of Chairman of Herencia | SolGold (SOLG LN) - BUY – Geophysical survey identifies additional anomalies | Trans-Siberian Gold (TSG LN) – Mineral resources update for Asacha

-GDP SOLG TSG HER
+GDP SOLG TSG 0NVV

 This Morning’s News Goldplat (GDP LN)